 Most important: notice how a landing page never has anything else that’s clickable, other than the BUY BUTTON.
 That’s why landing pages are usually standalone pages that never show you site’s navigation bar, or sidebar, or any other distraction.

-2. Plan for a countdown launch to your course: you’ll never get another chance to create as much pre-buzz and post-buzz as launch fanfare allows you
+2. Plan for a countdown launch to your course to create as much pre-buzz as possible

 With course promotion, there is no such thing as starting too early.
 If you want your marketing to be spot on, you can and should think in terms of promotion well in advance.
 Build up a calendar of activities to complete from 2 months ahead of course launch, to a month before course launch, to a week before launch, to the actual launch date.